saitamasensei0/starter-hugo-academic/content/publication/conference-paper/index.md

 ---
-title: 'Decoding Demographic un-fairness from Indian Names'
+title: 'Sponsored is the New Organic: Quantifying the Extent of Private Label Product Promotion on E-commerce Search'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - A.Dash
+  - S.Jaiswal
-  - Vahini Medidoddi
+  - Y.B.Vunnam
-  - admin
+  - N.Shroff
-  - Souvic Chakraborty
+  - A.Mukherjee
-  - Animesh Mukherjee
+  - S.Ghosh.

 # Author notes (optional)
 # author_notes: